-Most likely you have heard some news about Facebook and the iOS14 update from Apple.
+Most likely you have heard some news about Facebook and the updates to iOS14 from Apple.

 In 2020, there was an announcement from Apple about the way they are going to handle customer data and tracking on their latest software update for iOS14.

 I’ve been watching, reading, listening and chatting with other Facebook Ads Managers.
 As with any changes (and they come often with Facebook) some Ad Managers are quick to believe the sky is falling, while others realise it’s part of the game and will adapt as required.
 I’m certainly in the ‘adapt as required’ camp.

 It’s early days and until it actually rollouts out, we won’t know the full impact.
 However there are things we can do to be prepared.

 When users update their system (think iPhone and iPads) to iOS 14, they will be shown an opt-in prompt on each app where they can choose whether to allow third-party sites (like Facebook and other social media sites) to track their user data.